eXept Software AG Logo

 Redefined here for more performance of the gcd: algorithm, which

-is used when big fractions are reduced (should we write a primitive for this ?).
+is used when big fractions are reduced.

-usage example(s):
+Usage example(s):

 (1 bitShift:0) lowBit